 The best camera for event photography

 As a body, it’s best to use a camera that can manage in low light situations and has plenty of pixels.
-I use the Nikon D850, which I can highly recommend.
+I use the Nikon Z7II and Nikon Z8, which I can highly recommend.

-Preferably the camera you choose has two card slots, so you can either use the overflow or the backup functionalities while shooting.
+Preferably, the camera you choose has two card slots, so you can use the overflow or backup functionalities while shooting.

 The best lenses for event photography